 It’s no secret that the pandemic has disrupted daily life.
-In fact, with all the added stress, it may seem hard to keep up with regular screenings and checkups.
-As we learn more about the virus, we are also learning about how COVID-19 affects the heart.
+In fact, with all the added stress and the interruptions of routines, it’s become more difficult to keep up with regular heart screenings and checkups.
+As we learn more about the virus, we are gaining a better understanding of how COVID-19 affects the heart.

 That’s why, especially now, it’s important to focus on your heart health.
-Here are facts and tips to stay heart healthy even during the pandemic.
+Here are some facts and tips to stay heart healthy during the pandemic.

 COVID-19 AND HEART HEALTH FACTS

 COVID-19 can affect your heart in many ways.
 Your heart and lungs work together to give your body the right level of oxygen.
-When your lungs are affected by a respiratory illness, like COVID-19, it can cause more stress on your heart.
-That’s one of the reasons why people with heart disease are at high risk of severe symptoms and complications caused by COVID-19.
+When your lungs are affected by a respiratory illness like COVID-19, it can cause stress on your heart.
+Because of this, people with heart disease are at high risk of severe symptoms and complications caused by COVID-19.

-According to Beaumont cardiologist Dr. Kavitha Chinnaiyan, coronavirus can cause an increase in heart attack risk, inflammation of the heart muscle and blood clots in the lungs.
+According to Beaumont cardiologist, Dr. Kavitha Chinnaiyan, coronavirus can cause an increase in heart attack risk, inflammation of the heart muscle and blood clots in the lungs.
 In some cases, heart injuries caused by COVID-19 can leave permanent damage.
-Learn more about how the virus can affect your heart.

-The first step to improve or prevent heart health is knowing the risks of developing heart disease.
+The first step to improve or prevent heart complications is knowing the risks of developing heart disease.

 TAKE SYMPTOMS SERIOUSLY

 Your heart is always talking to you through emotional and physical signals.
 Use regular screenings and checkups to talk about how you’re feeling or schedule an appointment with your doctor if you notice any new symptoms.
-Go to your closest emergency center or call 911 if you have symptoms like chest pain, pressure, shortness of breath or swelling in the legs.
+Go to your closest emergency center or call 911 if you have symptoms like:

 IF YOU’VE HAD COVID-19

-Tell your doctor if you’ve had COVID-19 and if your case was serious.
+Tell your doctor if you tested positive for COVID-19 and if your case was serious.
 Even if you’ve recovered from the virus, remember to get the green light from your doctor before returning to normal activities, like working out.

-An ounce of prevention is worth a pound of cure.
 Help your heart perform at its best by living a healthy lifestyle and maintaining self-care.
-Eat healthy, stay active, and try to minimize stress.
+Eat healthy, stay active and try to minimize stress.